 While gallery staff in most capital cities take a dim view of kids clambering on the art, you’d be hard-pressed to find a gallery in child-friendly Copenhagen that’s too cool to let kids in.
 In fact, the situation’s quite the opposite: at Copenhagen Contemporary, the large-scale exhibits are often designed for interaction, with everyone actively encouraged to climb on some of the art (yes, even you).
 At the National Gallery of Denmark, kids can draw, sketch, paint and sculpt with experienced artists.
 While at Louisiana Museum of Modern Art, kids can see how artists and architects work in the daily workshops (while you admire Henry Moore and Alexander Calder sculptures and views of the Øresund strait in peace).

-The Six Forgotten Giants
+Explore the Six Forgotten Giants

 Art and sculpture that kids can climb on (as can adults, if they’re so inclined), is a running theme in Denmark.
 The Six Forgotten Giants are made out of recycled wood that artist Thomas Dambo found in dumpsters (though don’t worry – he’s made them safe to touch and sit on).
 They’re strategically scattered around the scenic meadows and forests on the edge of the city, and they make a welcome excuse to get away from tourist hotspots to explore nature.